belmoussaoui/Tactics-System/README.md

 * **Easy to use:** Tactics System has been designed to be easy to use.
 Just create a map with events defining the position of actors and enemies and use default battle processing event command to launch a battle!
 * **Expandable by add-on:** The plugin has been developed based on what already existed in RPG Maker MV by following the predefined rules.
 Thus it is easy to extend the Tactics System with add-ons.
 A list of add-ons bringing features to the system is already available.
-* **Event-driven:** The management of a battle is done with the event system of Rpg Maker MV.
+* **Event-driven:** The management of a battle is done with the event system of RPG Maker MV.
 Call enemy reinforcements, write dialogs, add chests, and more.

 # <img alt="YAP" src="https://i.imgur.com/KkAjCZL.gif">